dunglas/mercure/spec/mercure.md

 least one of the topics of this update.
 If the subscriber is not authorized to receive an update marked as `private`, it **MUST NOT** receive it.

-To receive updates marked as `private`, the JWS presented by the subscriber **MUST** have a claim named `mercure` with a key named `subscribe` that contains an array of topic identifiers.
-The hub **MUST** check that at least one topic of the update to dispatch matches at least one URI template provided in `mercure.subscribe`.
-When a value in `mercure.subscribe` is not a valid URI template, it **MUST** exactly match the topic it is compared with.
+To receive updates marked as `private`, the JWS presented by the subscriber **MUST** have a claim named `mercure` with a key named `subscribe` that contains an array of topic selectors.
+See (#topic-selectors).

-If the `mercure.subscribe` array contains the reserved string value `*`, then the subscriber is authorized to receive all updates regardless of their topics.
+The hub **MUST** check that at least one topic of the update to dispatch matches at least one topic selector provided in `mercure.subscribe`.

 ## Payload